google/ExoPlayer/hello-world.md

 ## Creating the player ##

-You can create an `ExoPlayer` instance using `ExoPlayerFactory`.
-The factory provides a range of methods for creating `ExoPlayer` instances with varying levels of customization.
-For the vast majority of use cases one of the `ExoPlayerFactory.newSimpleInstance` methods should be used.
-These methods return `SimpleExoPlayer`, which extends `ExoPlayer` to add additional high level player functionality.
+You can create an `ExoPlayer` instance using `SimpleExoPlayer.Builder` or `ExoPlayer.Builder`.
+The builders provide a range of customization options for creating `ExoPlayer` instances.
+For the vast majority of use cases `SimpleExoPlayer.Builder` should be used.
+This builder returns `SimpleExoPlayer`, which extends `ExoPlayer` to add additional high level player functionality.
 The code below is an example of creating a `SimpleExoPlayer`.

 ~~~
-SimpleExoPlayer player = ExoPlayerFactory.newSimpleInstance(context);
+SimpleExoPlayer player = new SimpleExoPlayer.Builder(context).build();
 ~~~
 {: .language-java}

+### A note on threading ###

 ExoPlayer instances must be accessed from a single application thread.
 For the vast majority of cases this should be the application's main thread.
 Using the